Securing access to vaccines

 On 17 June 2020, the European Commission presented the EU Vaccines Strategy to accelerate the development, manufacturing and deployment of vaccines against COVID-19.

-With the vaccines strategy, the Commission supported efforts to make the process more efficient, resulting in this timeframe being reduced to less than one year for most vaccines.
+With the Vaccines Strategy, the Commission supported efforts to make the process more efficient, resulting in the timeframe being reduced to less than one year for most vaccines.

 The objectives of the EU Vaccines Strategy are: